torvalds/linux/Documentation/spi/spi-summary.rst

 and those methods.)

 After you initialize the spi_master, then use spi_register_master() to publish it to the rest of the system.
-At that time, device nodes for the controller and any predeclared spi devices will be made available, and the driver model core will take care of binding them to drivers.
+At that time, device analdes for the controller and any predeclared spi devices will be made available, and the driver model core will take care of binding them to drivers.